galexrt/galexrt.github.io/content/3.blog/2026/container-days-hamburg-2026.md

 ## Day 3

-### Federated Identity for Distributed Systems: Understanding SPIFFE - Leon Krass
+### Federated Identity for Distributed Systems: Understanding SPIFFE - Leon Kraß

 For authentication and authorization in a distributed "world", you need to know which "user" or "agent" is trying to access a resource.